-We are fully committed to improving our Environmental, Social & Governance ("ESG") performance in all areas.
-Sustainability is at the core of the Mpac business model.
-Our engineered automation and packaging solutions provide customers with sustainable and environmentally sound equipment that support the global megatrends of reductions in packaging, particularly single-use plastics, reduced waste and increase overall equipment effectiveness.
+We are fully committed to improving our Environmental, Social & Governance ("ESG") performance in all areas, meeting our own needs without compromising the ability of future generations to meet theirs.
+Sustainability is also increasingly important to our customers.
+Our engineered automation and packaging solutions provide customers with sustainable and environmentally sound equipment that support the global megatrends of reduction in packaging, particularly singleuse plastics, reducing waste and energy use, and increasing overall equipment effectiveness.
 Our end-to-end capabilities help our customers to achieve their sustainability goals.